Feedly

 Feedly is a freemium news aggregator application for web browsers and mobile devices running Android and iOS.
 It is also available as a cloud-based service.
 It compiles news feeds from a variety of online sources for the user to customize and share with others.
 Feedly was first released by DevHD in 2008.

-Similar applications can be achieved by data vendors such as Dataminr, Semantic Visions, Raven Pack, Signal AI, and more.

 History

 DevHD's first project was Streets.
 It aggregates updates from a variety of online sources and is the basis of Feedly.
 Originally called Feeddo, Feedly was first released as a web extension before moving onto mobile platforms.

 On March 15, 2013, Feedly announced 500,000 new users in 48 hours due to the closure announcement of Google Reader.
 By April 2, 2013, the total number of new users was up to 3 million.
 At the end of May 2013, the total user number was up to 12 million.
 In 2018, Feedly had 14 million registered users.